SimonMariani/OOD-detection/README.md

 ## Results

 The following table shows some of the OOD detection results also present in our paper.
-Other images that we used are present in the 'images' folder.
+More details about the exact implementation and parameters can be found in our paper.
+Some decisions regarding the use of OOD and the preprocessing of datasets led to different performance than reported by the authors of the original methods.

 ![alt text](https://github.com/SimonMariani/OOD-detection/blob/main/images/table.png?raw=true)